codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 }
 ```

-Although I _do_ prefer not to mutate state unnecessarily, I hold simplicity as a higher virtue, and in some imperative languages this is still the simplest way to tackle the problem.
-All else being equal, I would choose three lines of simple code that mutates state over half a dozen lines of complicated functional code that does the same job.
+I _do_ prefer not to mutate state unnecessarily, but I consider simplicity a higher virtue still, and in some languages this is still the simplest way to tackle the problem.
+All else being equal, I would choose three lines of simple code that mutates state over half a dozen lines of inscrutable functional code that does the same job.

-I said _some_ imperative languages, because as a counter-example, Groovy provides an `eachWithIndex` method that allows this to be done without the administration work:
+Some languages give you an easy way out-of-the-box to iterate a sequence in a functional style while also giving you an iteration counter.
+Groovy provides an `eachWithIndex` method that allows this to be done without the administration work:

 ```groovy
 [